 People who decide to ditch their ‘9 to 5’ job in favor of starting a blogging business, e-commerce website, or finally writing and publishing a book on Kindle are almost always well-intentioned but may lack a true understanding of what it takes to be successful in business.

-With that in mind, here are five success tips that if followed will make you and your business stand out and help you reach your goals:
+With that in mind, here are five online business success tips that if followed will make you and your business stand out and help you reach your goals:

 1. Be Yourself!

 Your business is an extension of you, no matter how big or small it is at the present time.
 It will succeed or fail by how others perceive your brand, and ultimately how they feel about doing business with you.
 All aspects of your business (customer service, product creation, back office) should respect your values.

 The old adage that people like to do business with people they "know, like, and trust" is even truer today.
 Even with the largest companies, people want to see the CEO come out to represent the company and speak on behalf of it.

 Authenticity is the key.
 You’ve got to be you, whether it’s the smooth, sophisticated type or the person with rough edges and an attitude to match.
 Only you know what works for you and your target audience, but the one thing that can guarantee failure is not being authentic.

 If you're not comfortable being the representative of your business you'll still want to create some type of persona to represent your company and brand and humanize your business as much as possible.